 As land-base layers are overlaid, attributes are coded to allow for partitioning of results based on forest and non-forest values.
 The total land area includes all area, crown wilderness area and non-forested land are removed to create the forested land-base.
-After removing permanent exclusions (off limits to forest management prescriptions), the remainder is the working landbase which contributes to wood supply.
+After removing permanent exclusions (off limits to forest management prescriptions such as protected areas, old growth areas, species at risk habitat buffers, and other land-use restrictions), the remainder is the working land-base which contributes to wood supply.
 The working land-base is largely occupied by special management lands, which dictate treatment prescription details.
-The below table summarizes the land-base net down.